 3. It’s actionable; directing and inspiring both actions and words

-4. It defines something that is true uniquely to you
+4. It defines something that is truly uniquely to you

 5. It’s ambitious and inspirational